Securities regulator FINRA lost $84 million in 2011

-(Reuters) - The Financial Industry Regulatory Authority, the U.S. securities industry’s self-funded regulator, lost $84 million last year because of weak industry trading volume and low returns on its investment portfolio.
+(Reuters) - The Financial Industry Regulatory Authority, the U.S. securities industry’s self-funded regulator, lost $84 million last year on higher, one-time project expenses.

+Weaker collection of fees due to low industry trading volume and thin returns on its investment portfolio also depressed earnings.

 FINRA, whose top five executives received $6.86 million in compensation for 2011, said in its annual report released on Friday that it is seeking approval to raise fees for its brokerage firm members “in light of our robust regulatory responsibilities but static funding levels.”